bneb/etherply/apps/web/src/content/docs/integrate.md

 ## Next Steps

-You are now connected to the EtherPly mesh.
+You are now connected to the nMeshed mesh.
 - **[Build a Text Editor](/docs/examples/text-editor)**: The "Hello World" of multiplayer.
 - **[Add Live Cursors](/docs/examples/cursors)**: Add presence in 30 seconds.